GudivadaGanesh/Cognizance2020/README.md

 * Server Load.
 Being client-side reduces the demand on the website server.

 * Gives the ability to create rich interfaces.

+## Disadvantages of JavaScript

+* Client-Side Security.
+Because the code executes on the users’ computer, in some cases it can be exploited for malicious purposes.
+This is one reason some people choose to disable Javascript.

+* Browser Support.
+JavaScript is sometimes interpreted differently by different browsers.
+This makes it somewhat difficult to write cross-browser code.